Skip to content

 Being “registered” means that your company has been officially recorded on a government registry or database, confirming its legal existence as a business entity.
 This will be verified by means of the date of the certificate of registration of the company in the national business register.

-Under Horizon Europe, a ‘start-up’ should be understood as an SME in the early stage of its life cycle, including those that are created as spin-offs from university research activities, which aims to find innovative solutions and scalable business models, and which is autonomous within the meaning of Article 3 of the European Commission Recommendation 2003/361/EC.
+Under Horizon Europe, a ‘start-up’ should be understood as an SME in the early stage of its life cycle, including those that are created as spin-offs from university research activities, which aims to find innovative solutions and scalable business models.

 Early-stage refers to the phase of start-up development generally preceding the rapid growth phase.
 For the purpose of the Women TechEU topic, we consider the following criteria to define an early-stage start-up: